Are you also wondering what is a QR code or how do QR codes work?

 What is a QR code and how does it work?

 Before we jump into the basic works of a QR code, we must first learn the basic concepts of a QR code.

 A ‘Quick Response Code’ also known as QR code is a two-dimensional type of barcode that Denso Wave develops, a Japanese barcode developer, in 1994.

-QR codes are scan-able using smartphones devices, which are natively developed to scan QR codes.
+QR codes are scan-able using smartphones devices, which are natively developed to scan/detect QR codes.
 These codes are generated using an online QR code generator that displays an online information to the scanner when scanned.

 However, business sectors, especially in the advertising and operations, most widely use QR codes.

 There are two types of QR codes: the static QR code and Dynamic QR code.

 The use of technology alleviates people’s efforts in labor.
 Just like the creation of QR codes, it holds a specific job to alleviate.
 In the early 1960s, the economy of Japan entered high economic growth.